Installation and customization

 This means other modules and libraries will continue using whatever SQLite they would have before.
 For example Core Data on MacOS uses SQLite, but will not know of or be affected by the SQLite inside APSW.

-All extensions are enabled
+All extensions are enabled, except ICU.

 SQLITE_ENABLE_COLUMN_METADATA is enabled, providing